I’ve done the Narrows hike twice so far, once without any proper preparation where:

 - 1 In this post on hiking the Narrows, I’ll be covering the following topics:

-- 2 Most people aren’t prepared to hike the Narrows because of this:
+- 2 The top reason people aren’t prepared to hike the Narrows is because of this:

 - 3 A summary of the 15 questions and answers on hiking the Narrows: